Ocean and Atmospheric Sciences

 - The list of electives to be offered during the next three semesters is on the top of this page.

-- If you want to do a semester abroad (either semester 2/C year, or fall semester 1/C year is possible), you should talk to both your advisor and the Oceanography Department SAA.
+- If you want to do a semester abroad (either semester 2/C year, or fall semester 1/C year is possible), you should talk to both your advisor and the Ocean and Atmospheric Sciences Department SAA.
 To not imperil graduation, you probably need to be ahead of the matrix (the more the better, probably at least two courses and four would be better); we consider that prominently when we rank our majors for IPO in the selection process.
 You might want to do voluntary summer school, which must be before the semester abroad, and is not possible 2/C summer for some programs which start in July or early August.
 You want to prioritize taking courses early that you cannot get abroad, where the easiest courses to get will be free electives, HUM/SS electives, and major electives.

 Change of major

 - See the senior academic advisor (SAA) of the major you want to change into.

 - If you determine the change will work, the SAA will show you how to fill out the form for the change of major.

 - Get the required signatures (company officer, old major, new major) and take to the dean's office.